 First Woman Department Head, USMA; Former Executive Director, Feagin Leadership Program, Duke Sports Medicine

-Executive Diploma, Strategic Leadership, U. S. Army War College
+ED, Strategic Leadership, U. S. Army War College, Carlisle, PA

-Executive Diploma, Management & Leadership, U. S. Army Command & General Staff College
+ED, Management & Leadership, U. S. Army Command & General Staff College, Fort Leavenworth, KS

 Leadership Quote"The first step in developing your leadership philosophy is to determine your values—it needs to be authentic and reflect who you really are."